isomerpages/moe-montfortjuniorsch/_our-programme/CCE/Sexuality Education.md

 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
 opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <u>here</u>.
+This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <a href="/files/SEMESTER 1 2024/PARENT_OPT_OUT_FORM.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 07/02/2024.</p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
 at <a rel="noopener noreferrer nofollow" target="_blank">MONTFORT_JS@MOE.EDU.SG</a> or 65101588 for discussion or to seek clarification about the school’s Sexuality